 Required courses include the introductory course (ENST-120), Environmental History (ENST-220/HIST-104 or HIST-105), Economics (ENST-230/ECON-111E or ECON-111), Statistics (ENST-240/STAT-111E or STAT-111 or STAT-135), Ecology (ENST-210/BIOL-230), and Environmental Policy (ENST-260).
 The senior seminar (ENST-495, offered in the fall), fulfills the comprehensive requirement.

 Beyond the required core courses, majors must take at least four courses from the list of electives.
 Elective courses must include at least one course from each of the two categories (Category I: Natural sciences and Category II: Social sciences and Humanities), which span different fields of environmental inquiry.

 The honors program in Environmental Studies is a two semester sequence.
 Majors electing to do honors are required to submit a thesis proposal to the Department prior to enrolling in ENST-498.
 Following successful completion of ENST-498, students complete their thesis by enrolling in ENST-499.
 Here are more details for students wishing to undertake a thesis in Environmental Studies.

 Recommended Course Sequence

-Students interested in majoring in ENST should consider taking one of the following core requirements of the ENST major in the fall of Year 1: Economics (ECON-111E/ENST-230), Environmental History (ENST-220/HIST-104 or HIST-105), or Statistics (STAT-111E/ENST-240 or STAT-135) or Environmental Policy (ENST-252 or 260).
+Students interested in majoring in ENST should consider taking one of the following core requirements of the ENST major in the fall of Year 1: Economics (ECON-111E/ENST-230), Environmental History (ENST-220/HIST-104 or HIST-105), Statistics (STAT-111E/ENST-240 or STAT-135) or Environmental Policy (ENST-252 or 260).
 Enrollment in electives for the major should also be considered.